Call 911 if your child:

 - Looks very sick

 Coughs in young children can be due to a number of illnesses.
-Most often, a cough gets better on its own and doesn't need to be a cause for concern.
+Most often, a cough gets better on its own and doesn't need to be a cause for concern, but you may want to try something to get relief and help reduce the inflammation caused by cough or sore throat.
+Many over-the-counter cough medicines contain honey, aloe or menthol.
+These help reduce the inflammation of the upper airways.

 Call Doctor If Your Child: